gk3000/web-dev-prep-course/HTML/html_001.md

 Why do we need to do so?
 Because otherwise, unlike humans, browsers can not really understand what content we want to render (display in the page).

+So HTML is the language behind every webpage, all the elements of content we see in the browser when we visit any website are rendered from the HTML markup.